Life is a Song

 “I simply wanted to do something more with my voice; something that was more of a challenge,” Jones said.

-His musical career highlights include studying under Placido Domingo’s teacher, Franco Iglesias, for two years, and singing the national anthem for Rev. Martin Luther King III at an event in southeast Texas.
+His musical career highlights include studying under Placido Domingo’s teacher, Franco Iglesias, and singing the national anthem for Rev. Martin Luther King III.
 He would love to someday sing with professional companies in Europe.

 Jones also shares his love of music with his patients.

 “One of the best compliments I ever got was when I worked in home health,” Jones said.
 “I sang for a woman’s mother.
 Two weeks later, while she was in hospice, she said, ‘I wish I could hear Donald sing again.’
 That was the last thing she said.

 “That’s when I thought, this is important because I can actually help people with my singing,” he added.
 “It’s a type of ministry.”

 Jones says singing lets him communicate like no other way.

 “It’s so emotional,” Jones said.
 “You can’t separate the singer from the voice.”